EPBaron/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-cloudbolt-appliance.md

 **Where do I obtain my license?**

-Contact sales@cloudbolt.com.
+Contact info@cloudbolt.io.

 **Who should I contact for support?**

-* For issues related to deploying CloudBolt, or email support@cloudbolt.com.
+* For issues related to deploying CloudBolt email support@cloudbolt.io.
 * For issues related to cloud infrastructure, please open a ticket using the [CenturyLink Cloud Support Process](../../Support/how-do-i-report-a-support-issue.md).